 Most children develop well and find their way in society without major problems, but some do not.

 The Consortium on Individual Development (CID) aims to advance our knowledge and understanding of why some children thrive and others don’t.
-To this end, we plan to develop a model of how developmental differences between children arise as a result of the interplay between child characteristics and environmental factors, by filling in crucial gaps in our knowledge of the role of brain development, effects of interventions in the environment, and intergenerational transmission.
+We plan to develop a model of how developmental differences between children arise and fill in crucial gaps in our knowledge of the role of brain development, effects of interventions in the environment, and intergenerational transmission.

-Within CID several close-knitted projects focus on identifying critical factors and their interplay during development.
-CID research projects study how the environment (family characteristics, parents and siblings, peers, and broader societal influences including media) and child characteristics (genetic makeup, temperament, and pre- and perinatal factors) affect the development of social competence (SC) and behavioural control (BC), skills that are essential for functioning in society and for reducing risk of behavioural and emotional problems.
+CID examines how the environment (family characteristics, parents and siblings, peers, and broader societal influences including media) and child characteristics (genetic makeup, temperament, and pre- and perinatal factors) affect the development of social competence (SC) and behavioural control (BC), skills that are essential for functioning in society and for reducing risk of behavioural and emotional problems.
 For more information on the implementation of these two central CID measures see the section on Social competence and behavioural control measures.

 CID research is grouped into four work packages (WPs), each focusing on specific aspects of development:

 WP1: The role of brain development

 The neurobiological developmental trajectory of newborns, children, and adolescents is not fully understood.
 In particular, we are only just beginning to learn to what extent genetic and environmental factors influence brain development and how these effects in turn influence behaviour.
 WP1 focuses on brain development in relation to behaviour, specifically on social competence and behavioural control and addresses questions regarding their interrelationships, how associations might develop as a function of age, gender, genetic influences, and environmental exposures.